-Leopoldo A. Sánchez
+Leopoldo A. Sánchez Merino

-Professor of Systematic Theology, The Werner R. H. and Elizabeth R. Krause Professor of Hispanic Ministries, Concordia Seminary
+Professor of Systematic Theology, Werner R. H. and Elizabeth R. Krause Professor of Hispanic Ministries, Director of the Center for Hispanic Studies at Concordia Seminary

 Field of Study: Systematic Theology, Theology

 Leopoldo A. Sánchez M. is a professor of systematic theology at Concordia Seminary, St. Louis, where he serves as the Werner R. H. and Elizabeth R. Krause Professor of Hispanic Ministries and Director of the Center for Hispanic Studies.
 His research interests are in Spirit Christology, pneumatology, sanctification, Trinitarian theology, theologies of migration, and the intersection of theology and Hispanic cultures (especially through music).